Food Stimulus for Seniors: Myth or Fact?

 Each program has its own qualification criteria, but in most cases, you'll need to meet the income limits.
 Check the income guidelines to determine eligibility and contact the local agency to apply for benefits.

-Are These Programs Reliable?
+Are Food Assistance Programs Reliable?

 The $900 food stimulus for seniors was just a rumor, but there may be other ways to get free government money for seniors over 60 and other government benefits.